angular-gantt/angular-gantt/README.md

     - `hidden`
     - `cropped`

-- **load-data**

-  Function (`fn`) called to load more data to the Gantt.
-  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

-  An example of the data definition can be found in [demo sample file](demo/app/scripts/services/sample.js).

-  As an alternative, you can use the `data` property to directly assign the data model.

-- **load-timespans**

-  Function (`fn`) called to load timespans into the Gantt.
-  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

-  An example of the data definition can be found in [demo sample file](demo/app/scripts/services/sample.js).

-  As an alternative, you can use the `timespans` property to directly assign the data model.

 - **max-height** (default: `0` = Disabled)

   Maximum height of the Gantt.
 It will show a vertical scroll bar if the content does not fit inside.